tahirtaous/ozip2zip/README.md

 I was able to convert Oppo F5 firmware to zip file with this.

-- -  How to use it
+**How to use it

 Open terminal and use thse commands to Install Python

    sudo apt install python3
    sudo apt install python3-pip
    pip3 install pycrypto

 Now create a new directory and move .ozip firmware file, ozipdecrypt.py, and ofp_libextract.py in this same folder.

 Run

    ./ozipdecrypt.py *.ozip

 or